alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     docker build . -t prototype-kit:latest
     ```

+1. Run the following to check that the Docker image has been built:

+    ```
+    docker images | head -n 2
+    ```

+    if the Docker image has been built, you will see output similar to the following:

+    ```
+    REPOSITORY      TAG       IMAGE ID        CREATED               SIZE
+    prototype-kit   latest    53250c797a93    About a minute ago    246MB
+    ```

-    You have created a Docker image and built it into your local GSP instance.
+    You have created a Docker image and built it in your local GSP instance.

 ## Create a Helm chart

 Kubernetes resources describe the configuration of your running app.
 You define these resources as `.yaml` files and collect them together in a packaging format called a [Helm chart](https://helm.sh/docs/developing_charts/).

-You create Helm charts as files in a directory.
-These files are then packaged into versioned archives that users can deploy.

-The Helm chart directory has the following structure:
+You create Helm charts as files in a directory with the following structure:

 ```
 chart/